vectorgrp/sil-kit/docs/usage/quickstart.rst

 The simulation task has to be defined, even though no simulation work is performed.

 To run this sample you have to use the  :ref:`sec:util-registry` and :ref:`sec:util-system-controller` processes.
 The registry is required by the :ref:`VAsio middleware<sec:mwcfg-vasio>` for connecting the participants and setting up the distributed services.
 The SystemController takes care of starting the simulation when all required participants are connected and properly configured and in a well defined state -- this is a task that is required in every simulation.
 For convenience and to reduce code duplication, these utility programs are implemented in separate executables and distributed in binary forms.

-The complete source code of this sample: :download:`CMakeLists.txt<sample_vib/CMakeLists.txt>` :download:`simple.cpp<sample_vib/simple.cpp>` :download:`simple.json<sample_vib/simple.json>`
+The complete source code of this sample can be found here: :download:`CMakeLists.txt<sample_vib/CMakeLists.txt>` :download:`simple.cpp<sample_vib/simple.cpp>` :download:`simple.json<sample_vib/simple.json>`

 Further Reading